mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 <br>

 ### <span style="color: black; font-weight: 600;">The first step wasn't correctly setting expectations</span>
-Because [company] was (and currently still is) only available to US residents, non-US residents were prevented from proceeding further into checkout.
+Because Fundrise was (and currently still is) only available to US residents, non-US residents were prevented from proceeding further into checkout.
 Although this was stated in the Terms of Service, it wasn't clearly communicated anywhere else on the page.
 <br>
 <div class="fluidbox-container w-100">
   <a href="../assets/img/posts/04-building-a-better-checkout/04-old-flow-highlight.png">